1986

 front of the camera).

-In between, on August 11, the single A Question Of Time,
+In the meantime, on 11 August, the single A Question of Time,

 effect the studio had on the end results but Hansa definitely had an atmosphere